TriumphLLC/Blend4Web/doc_src/logic_editor.rst

 Play Timeline and Stop Timeline
 -------------------------------

 Can be used to control NLA animations.
 The ``Play Timeline`` node plays NLA fragment starting with a frame specified by the marker.
-Animation plays until next marker is encounterd, or to the end of the scene’s timeline.
+Animation plays until next marker is encountered, or to the end of the scene’s timeline.
 After that, control passes on to the next node.
 The ``Stop Timeline`` node stops the playback.

 .. image:: src_images/logic_editor/logic_editor_timeline.png
    :align: center